 Rabandhara Waterfall is located around 13 Km from Bhawanipatna, Kalahandi.
 The waterfall flows through the dense forest, making it a popular tourist destination.
 It is best for bathing in crystal water.
 It is a good place for picnics in the winter season.
 There is a park for children and a Restroom available Near the Waterfall.
 The beautiful place is surrounded by hills and dense forest.
 The Waterfalls water are continuously flowing, so tourists come here all year round.
 Bada Rabandhar Waterfall also has located near the Sana Rabandhar Waterfall.
 The Sana Rabandhar Waterfall is one of the tourist places in Kalahandi, Odisha.

-Ampani is situated 77km from Bhawanipatna and 48 km away from Nawarangpur on the way to Bhawanipatna.
+Ampani Sanctuary is located 77 km from Bhawanipatna and 48 km away from Nawarangpur on the way to Bhawanipatna.
 It is a small hillock and ghat road hill is full dense forest., especially sal tree and Piasala tree.
 There is an Artificial lake near the village Behera Pada.
 Besides the nearest valley called Haladigunda is a very beautiful place.
 The time of sunrise and sunset is charming and enjoyable.
 Budharaja temple is situated on the foot of Ampani ghat which is the presiding deity of the local people.
 Ambapani Sanctuary National Park is one of the tourist places in Kalahandi.

 Ret Dam is located across river Ret, and It is around 23 km from Bhawanipatna in Kalahandi District.
 It is a beautiful small irrigation project that is used for storing water and farming.
 Ret Dam is surrounded by mountains and green forests.
 The natural beauty of the Dam is attractive during sunrise and sunset.
 Tourists come here for picnics because of the beautiful natural environment of Ret Dam.
 A large number of tourists come here to feast on the reservoir in the winter.
 The Ret reservoir is a popular tourist place in Kalahandi, Odisha.